anareyna/atomic-starter/README.md

 ### Compile Sass
 ```
 gulp css
 ```
 This will compile all the `.scss` files in `src/css/` and concatenate them to a single file located in `dist/css/styles.css`, except for `fonts.scss` which will be compiled to a separared css file `dist/css/fonts.css`.

 ### Compile Pug
 ```
 gulp html
 ```
 This will compile to html all the `.pug` files in `src/html/` and place them into the folder located in `dist/`.

-### Compile Js
+### Compile Javascript
 ```
 gulp js
 ```
-This will transpile all the `.js` files in `src/js/` and concatenate them to a single file located in `dist/js/app.js`.
+This will transpile all the `.js` files in `src/js/` export it to a file located in `dist/js/app.js`.
 It supports ES6.
-If you want to use any js plugin it's recommended that you do so by using [bower](http://bower.io).
+You can install js plugins with [bower](http://bower.io).

 ### Generate sprites

 ```
 gulp sprite
 ```
 This task will create the `sprite.png` located at `dist/img/` which will also be the optimized (minified) image version.
 In order to use the mixin that this task creates you have to follow this structure in any of your `.scss` files.
 ```
-.ico {
+.icon {
-	@include sprite($ico1);
+	@include sprite($iconName);
 }
 ```
 Which will render to css.
-Notice that the `$ico1` variable name has to be the same as your image file name `src/assets/img/sprite/img1.png`.
+Notice that the `$iconName` variable name has to be the same as your image file name `src/assets/img/sprite/iconName.png`.

 ## Generate icons

 ```
 gulp icons
 ```
 This task will generate the `iconFont` font for the icons that you can place in the `src/assets/icons/` with the `*.svg` extension.

 ## Generate font styles
 ```
 gulp fonts
 ```
 This task will generate the styles for the fonts placed in the `src/assets/fonts/` folder.

 ### Minimize images
 ```
 gulp imagemin
 ```
 This task will create a copy of all your image files located in `src/assets/img/` and create an optimized and lighter version in the folder `dist/img/`.

 ### Run all tasks
 ```
 gulp
 ```
 This task runs all the previous tasks.